Ganeshn15/Day1_OSI/README.md

 2. Lease time/duration: time given to a device before deassigning an ip address
-3. reservation: a particular address is dedicated to a dive with specific MAC address everytime it joins the network 4.Relay: DHCP provides or assignes ip addresses to different network within a subnet mask
+3. reservation: a particular address is dedicated to a dive with specific MAC address everytime it joins the network 4.Relay: DHCP provides or assignes ip addresses to different network within a subnet mask DNS resolution chain: query from browser--> cache--> hostfile --> resolver(like ISP DNS first checks cache;if NOT then)--> ROOT server--> TLD server--> authoritative name server--> gives the address and sent back to client

 DNS
 forward lookup zone: translates domain name to ip